marcoalopez/GrainSizeTools/README.md

 ![](https://github.com/marcoalopez/GrainSizeTools/blob/05837e74bb371c34c5257e869bfd363c069b9c4d/FIGURES/header_fig.png?raw=true)

-[GrainSizeTools](https://sourceforge.net/projects/grainsizetools/) is a free open-source cross-platform script written in [Python][1] that provides a number of tools with the aim of characterizing the population of grain sizes in dynamically recrystallized mylonites.
-The script is suitable to use in paleopiezometry studies using different parameters as well as to derive the actual population of grain sizes from thin sections.
-The script requires the previous measurement of the grain sectional areas from a thin section.
-There is **no need** of previous knowledge of Python language to use the script and get the results (see the step-by-step manual).
+[GrainSizeTools](https://sourceforge.net/projects/grainsizetools/) is a free open-source cross-platform script written in [Python][1] that provides a number of tools with the aim of characterizing the grain size and the population of grain sizes in dynamically recrystallized mylonites.
+The script is suitable to use in paleopiezometry studies using different grain size measures as well as to derive the actual population of grain sizes from thin sections.
+The script only requires the previous measurement of the grain sectional areas from a thin section.
+There is **no need** of previous knowledge of Python language to use the script and get the results (see documentation).
 For advanced users, the script is organized in a modular way using Python functions, which facilitates to modify, reuse or extend the code if needed.

 Features
 -------------